 We recognised that many young people were unsupported in their vocational journeys and often tried satisfying the desire for religious life by joining communities abroad.
 Camilla herself had tried this (see her story) and realised that this is not always the answer to the search for meaning.
 Ideas of a homegrown community continued to come to her mind.
 The first thoughts she had already jotted down on the 13th October of 1999:

-‘At the same time any new community I would like to see centred on God, on the Word of God, on Christ’s presence in the Eucharist.
-We need communities of mature men and women who live by faith, who are ‘experts in humanity’, who are passionately in love with God, with each other and with humanity.
-People strong in faith because they’ve known the struggle of integrating within themselves the different tensions which each person carries within.
-People strong in faith who know what compassion and mercy mean because they have encountered within themselves the intrinsic poverty of the human condition, and hence don’t put heavy burdens on the shoulders of those they meet.
+‘‘At the same time any new community I would like to see centred on God, on the Word of God, on Christ’s presence in the Eucharist.
+We need communities of mature men and women who live by faith, who are ‘experts in humanity’, who are passionately in love with God, with each other and with the whole of creation.
+People strong in faith because they have known the struggle of integrating within themselves the different tensions which each person carries within.
+People strong in faith who know what compassion and mercy mean because they have encountered within themselves the intrinsic poverty of the human condition, and hence do not put heavy burdens on the shoulders of those they meet.
 People strong in faith because they know that the call to change for the better, the call to conversion, is addressed first of all to themselves rather than to others.
-Then they’ll be able to effect change for the better around themselves just by BEING, not relying on what they do, knowing that only HE can bring about true and lasting change in a person’s heart.
+Then they will be able to effect change for the better around themselves just by BEING, not relying on what they do, knowing that only HE can bring about true and lasting change in a person’s heart.
 Men and Women who love the Church and are ready to give their lives for the Truth she teaches, despite all the weaknesses they experience in themselves or difficulties they face externally.
 People who, in faith, are willing to take risks to proclaim the Truth but with gentleness because they know that they, for first, often fall short of the ideals reached for.
-It is God who is in control and, thank heavens, He knows how to turn EVERYTHING into good for those who love Him and try to serve Him.’
+It is God who is in control and, thank heavens, he knows how to turn EVERYTHING into good for those who love him and try to serve him.’

 At the time it seemed all so ridiculous to Camilla who was aware of how easily she could deceive herself.
 Despite the encouragement of a couple of people to set up something, she knew she had to wait.
 If it was of God, a similar desire would manifest itself in other young women and the means would come.
 And DID THEY COME?.
 If God wants something he gets things going despite our resistances!